WallyYang/wallyyang.github.io/index.md

 Rust is my preferred programming language, although I understand the cases for and willing to use Golang, Python, C++, etc.
 However, I strongly believe that anything that can be rewritten in Rust should be rewritten in Rust, convince me otherwise :).

+Outside my work, I enjoy mentoring students interested in tech careers, and I'm currently serving as an advisor at Slash Coding Club at Ohio State University.

 #### NOTE to Recruiters

 If you'd like to reach out to me, please include remote work info about your company/client.
 I don't plan to relocate any time soon.